cyrilshtabtsovsky/website_from_neflify/content/pages/index.md

           strategy...
 Rank each startup in terms of its probability to become successful.
         tagline: ''
-        subtitle: Shai AlbaranesVice President of Innovation and Ventures at Orbia
+        subtitle: 'Shai Albaranes, Vice President of Innovation and Ventures at Orbia'
         text: ''
         image:
           altText: Maria Walters